God: a Computer Game Analogy

 [Play online here: https://supermario-game.com ]

 [Disclaimer: As usual, the views here are mine alone, expressed in my personal capacity.
 They are not the views of my employer or my church.
-These views are not endorsed by the National University of Singapore, or by the Methodist Church in Singapore.]
+These views are not endorsed by the National University of Singapore, or by any church in Singapore.]

 Introduction